jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/nottingham-trent-university.md

 1.2.
 “Researcher” means any person undertaking research or involved in collecting, generating or creating Research Data, for or on behalf of NTU which shall include but not be limited to employees, workers, visiting researchers, postgraduate research students and the PI.

-” means information in digital, computer-readable forma
+1.3.
+“Research Data” means information in digital, computer-readable format or paper-based that:

 1.3.1. is contained or presented in various ways including notes, facts, figures, tables, images (still and moving), audio or visual recordings; and

 1.3.2. is collected, generated or obtained during the course of or as a result of undertaking research (which includes but is not limited to conducting field or laboratory experiments, conducting trials, surveys, interviews, focus groups or analysis of data); and

 1.3.3. is subsequently used by the Researcher as a basis for making calculations or drawing conclusions to develop, support or revise theories, practices and findings.

 1.4.
 “Repository” means the repository or repositories which NTU owns or controls and makes available to Researchers for the storage of Research Data.

-ns methods, tools, software and devices to access the s
+1.5.
+“Access” means methods, tools, software and devices to access the stored Research Data.

 # 2 IMPLEMENTATION TIMELINES